 But when you’re losing candidates left, right and center because of poor job offers, you need to take a long hard look at what exactly is putting them off.
 You’d be surprised how quickly word of a lowball offer spreads.

 Whether it’s down to your candidate experience, job offer or poor branding, you need to figure out why you’re losing out—and fast.

-Fact: Most candidates back out because they’re having a bad hiring experience with your company—your job is to revamp that experience and leave them loving your brand. 😍
+Fact: Most candidates back out because they’re having a bad hiring experience with your company—your job as a hiring manager is to revamp that experience and leave them loving your brand. 😍

-Take a look at your hiring pipelines and try to pinpoint where the problem is.
+Take a look at your hiring pipelines (and even your referral program) and try to pinpoint where the problem is.
 Once you’ve got that down, you’re already on your way to better employee retention.